mmitusov/web-parser/README.md

 git push heroku master
 ```
 11. After deployment you can check if app is working and giving you logs by using previously mentioned command: `heroku logs --tail -a heroku-puppeteer-app`
+12. Enjoy!

+###### P.S.
+If this tutorial was helpfull for you Star for this repository would be appreciated.